-You need to pay attention to how you address your audience.
-Using gendered pronouns for example, can give the impression that you associate your industry only with one gender.
+Using gendered pronouns can give the impression that you associate your industry only with one gender.
 If you are describing what an employee does in a day, it is best to avoid stating “he discusses his work with his account manager.”
-Instead, you should reword the sentence to remove any need for these kinds of pronouns.
-The above could then become “account managers are always consulted”.
-It is not difficult to address your audience in a non-gendered way and doing so will ensure that your content has a more universal appeal.
+Instead, you should reword the sentence to remove any need for these kinds of pronouns, ensuring that your content has a more universal appeal.

-A study from the job search website “ZipRecruiter” discovered that removing gender-biased words from job descriptions increased the number of applicants by 42 percent.
-This study found that male gender-biased words include words such as: ‘manpower’ ‘dominant’ and ‘determined’.
-Using words such as these could drive away qualified female candidates and discourage them from applying to a role.
+A study from a well-known job search website discovered that removing gender-biased words from job descriptions increased the number of applicants by a huge 42%.
+Male gender-biased words included: ‘manpower’ ‘dominant’ and ‘determined’.

 We are able to offer advice and training on creating gender neutural content and job adverts, check out our CONSULTANCY SERVICES page or REQUEST A CALLBACK to learn more about how we help companies achieve their gender targets.